 The University at Albany School of Business

-Position yourself at the forefront of global advances in business accounting, finance, information technology, marketing, and entrepreneurship when you pursue your degree at the University at Albany’s School of Business.
-The quality of our education is underscored by outstanding instruction from dedicated faculty and our commitment to staying current on cutting-edge industry topics.
-We are proud to be one of only three universities in New York and only 260 universities in the world to hold dual AACSB accreditation in business and accounting.
+Position yourself at the forefront of global advances in business, accounting, finance, information technology, marketing, and entrepreneurship through outstanding instruction from dedicated faculty and our commitment to cutting-edge industry topics.
+We are one of only three universities in New York and only 260 universities in the world to hold dual AACSB accreditation in business and accounting.

-The new, high-tech, state-of-the art Business Building, designed to deliver the best business education, serves as the new home for the UAlbany School of Business.
-The building opened in September of 2013.
-Our vibrant University at Albany campus is located in New York State’s fast-growing Tech Valley, the new epicenter of the global semiconductor industry and a hotbed of R&D, business, and entrepreneurial activity.
+The new, high-tech, state-of-the art Massry Center for Business, designed to deliver the best business education, serves as the new home for the UAlbany School of Business.
+The vibrant University at Albany campus is located in New York State’s fast-growing Tech Valley, the new epicenter of the global semiconductor industry and a hotbed of R&D, business, and entrepreneurial activity.

 Choose a Business Program That's Right for You